 The Kyrgyz Republic is extremely prone to natural disaster, the most serious of which are earthquakes, landslides, and floods.
 The Kyrgyz Republic is located in an active seismic zone and due to that and its mountainous landscape earthquakes, landslides, mudflows, and avalanches, etc. cause severe damage in terms of both human lives and economy.

 Mugging and kidnapping aren't too common, but they do happen.
 Be careful around clubs and bars, and when going back home always call a taxi instead of walking.
 Avoid poorly lit and deserted streets and keep in mind that drink spiking also happens here, so don't accept anything from strangers.

 TERRORISM RISK : MEDIUM

-Terrorists aren’t exactly likely to carry out attacks in Kyrgyz Republic, but you should remain vigilant, as there has been some terrorist activity and armed violence, particularly south and west of Osh.
+Terrorists aren’t exactly likely to carry out attacks in the Kyrgyz Republic, but you should remain vigilant, as there has been some terrorist activity and armed violence, particularly south and west of Osh.

 SCAMS RISK : HIGH

 There are a couple of scams circling around Kyrgyzstan.
 Many of them involve meeting foreigners right off the bat, at the airport.
 Taxi drivers often wait outside Manas International Airport and then rip off foreign passengers, many speculating that the airport staff tells them who's a tourist and who's not.
 There have also been reports of people being greeted by total strangers who happen to know their names.
 For this reason, always pre-book transportation from the airport with a reputable company or arrange for your accommodation owners to find you one.

 It is not safe for women to be traveling to Kyrgyzstan alone.
 If you do, you should know that women are often targeted when alone on the streets.
 Avoid remote streets as much as you can, both during day and night.
 Stay out of the streets at night and be vigilant for any possible dangers at all times.